bhargavre/Dashboard_Labs/Deception/Readme.md

 (Tableau Public): https://public.tableau.com/views/Moreteensaregamersthanadults/Deception_dashboard?:embed=y&:display_count=yes&publish=yes

 This final visualization addresses all the above mentioned points.
-It shows how the original data was mis interpreted to highlight that there are more adults game than teens.
+It shows how the original data was mis-interpreted to highlight that there are more adults game than teens.
 But in actuality the data represented the usage of different devices by adults and teens to play games and that mostly adults use desktop/laptops whereas teens use gaming consoles.

 It also shows a deception where by considering the population of adults and teen gamers in USA, we can actually prove that there are more teen gamers than adults.

 ## Conclusion

-We can claim from the data we have that 39% of adults are gamers.
-Which refutes the deception claim that 53% of adults are gamers.
+We can claim from the data we have that 39% of adults are gamers which refutes the deception claim that 53% of adults are gamers.
 From this we can show that misinterpretation of data is very easy.
 Special care should be taken to make sure all the data is present and we make claims with the right data.
 Integrity in data representation is the key to keep data visualization authentic.

 ## References